Mata Nui Online Game II: The Final Chronicle

 Do note the game no longer works at all without modifications.
 This is most likely due to the game's servers being shut down.
 As a result, further official developments with the game are unlikely to happen.

 - March 8, 2003 - A demo playtest containing the first area of gameplay is conducted at Templar's headquarters in New York.
-This was later put onto a fansite on May 29 for a limited time to gather more data.
+A later version was linked on May 29 to the Bionicle fansites BZPower and Mask of Destiny for a limited time to gather more data.

 - August 27, 2003 - The interior of Mata Nui is added along with Onu-Wahi and Ko-Wahi.